Bachelor of Psychological Sciences/Bachelor of Criminal Justice and Criminology

 Learn all about human behaviour and criminality, and step closer to becoming a professional psychologist or academic researcher.

-The Bachelor of Psychological Sciences / Bachelor of Criminal Justice and Criminology provides a broad overview of psychology, and specifically, insight into the determinants of criminal behaviour.
+The Bachelor of Psychological Sciences/Bachelor of Criminal Justice and Criminology provides a broad overview of psychology, and specifically, insight into the determinants of criminal behaviour.

-The double degree will prepare you to work in the areas of law enforcement, corrections, offender rehabilitation and policy development.
+It will prepare you to work in the areas of law enforcement, corrections, offender rehabilitation and policy development.
 It also forms part of an Australian Psychology Accreditation Council (APAC) accredited pathway to becoming a registered psychologist.
-Graduates who demonstrate a high level of performance are eligible to apply for the Bachelor of Psychological Sciences (Honours) program.

 Every international student application is considered for a scholarship

-Whether you’re living in Australia or overseas, you’re automatically considered for a scholarship of up to 75% off your course fees.
+Whether you’re living in Australia or overseas, you’re automatically considered for a scholarship of up to 20% off your course fees.
 Please check our updated entry requirements.

 Start dates